By Scott Ross

 Text copyright 2013 by Scott Ross

-*Barrier also has scant respect for Pinocchio, the movie I consider the finest animated feature ever made or for Friz Freleng, whom I regard as one of the four of five certified geniuses of short subject animation.
-So as Baby June Hovak never said, caveat emptor, everybody.
+*Barrier also has scant respect for Pinocchio, the movie I consider the finest animated feature ever made, or for Friz Freleng, whom I regard as one of the four of five certified geniuses of short subject animation.
+I have also, since writing the above, read Barrier’s Disney biography, and find his conclusions about Walt remarkably similar to Gabler’s.
+So, as Baby June Hovak never said: Caveat emptor, everybody.